 PCEN0001 English Composition I Supplemental Instruction Lab Emphasizes the writing of a variety of well-organized and well-developed essays which show a command of grammar, mechanics, and diction.
 Students participate in guided practice and individual instruction of the English Composition I curriculum.
 Must make a grade of "C" or better in both ENGL1013 and PCEN0001 to progress to ENGL1023 English Composition II.
-Prerequisites: A grade of "B" or better in PCEN0034

-Foundations of Literacy or appropriate placement test scores.
 Please see the catalog's course placement chart for specific scores.
 Corequisite: ENGL1013 English Composition I 1 credit.